jet2jet/js-synthesizer/README.md

 // The first parameter is the method name added to 'AudioWorkletGlobalScope'.
-// The second parameter will be passed to the worklet. syn.hookPlayerMIDIEventsByName('myHookPlayerEvents', { secondSFont: secondSFont });
+// The second parameter will be passed to the worklet.
+// If the second parameter contains an object whose ownership should be transferred, add the third parameter (like `postMessage`). syn.hookPlayerMIDIEventsByName('myHookPlayerEvents', { secondSFont: secondSFont });
 ```